 General Requirements

-All Permittees and applicants for coverage under this permit must prepare, keep up-to-date, and implement a Manure Pollution Prevention Plan (MPPP) for their CAFO.
+All Permittees and applicants for coverage under this permit must prepare, keep up-to-date, implement, and comply with a Manure Pollution Prevention Plan (MPPP) for their CAFO.
 The MPPP must specify the site-specific practices and procedures that:

-Meet the pollution prevention performance objectives in special conditions S4.A through S4.Q.
+Demonstrate how the CAFO will comply with the pollution prevention performance objectives in special conditions S4.A through S4.Q.

-Ensure the discharge of manure, litter, process wastewater, other organic by-products, and other sources of pollution related to the operation of a CAFO does not cause or contribute to a violation of the water quality standards.Comply with applicable federal requirements in 40 CFR 122.42(e)(1).
+Prevent the discharge of manure, litter, process wastewater, other organic by-products, and other sources of pollution from the CAFO and ensure that the facility does not discharge pollution that causes or contributes to a violation of water quality standards.

+Ensure the facility is designed, operated, and maintained to prevent all production area and land application area discharges that are not conditionally authorized in S3.C.

+Require land application of manure, litter or process wastewater in accordance with site specific nutrient management practices that ensure appropriate agricultural utilization of the nutrients in the manure, litter or process wastewater.Comply with all federal requirements in 40 CFR 122.42(e)(1) through(e)(5) and 40 CFR Part 412.

-The MPPP must include a narrative description of how the CAFO will meet the performance objectives in special conditions S4.A through S4.Q and, if applicable, drawings or diagrams of facility infrastructure.
+The MPPP must include a narrative description (not the linear approach) of how the CAFO will meet the performance objectives in special conditions S4.A through S4.Q, including drawings or diagrams of facility infrastructure.
 If a performance objective in special conditions S4.A through S4.Q does not apply to a facility, the Permittee or applicant must explain why the performance objective does not apply to their operation.

 Some permit conditions include separate requirements for wetter and drier climates.
 Wetter climates are defined as receiving 25 inches of precipitation or more per year, while drier climates are defined as receiving 25 inches of precipitation or less annually.